 I ate ravenously and showered.
 Then I lay in bed feeling quite tired.
 I took out the bible, noticing an inscription – ‘Ursula Smith March 2014’.

 Ursula, Ursula.
 Suddenly memories flooded back – I can remember!
-My twin sister Ursula had come to this convent, left her husband and two little girls to ‘receive Christ.’
+My twin sister Ursula had come to this convent, and left her husband and two little girls to ‘receive Christ.’

 Someone knocked.
 “Time for ‘Night Prayer’ Sister.”